-When considering whether the 'main purpose' of the service is to educate and care for children over preschool age, authorised officers may consider the following factors:
+To know whether the 'main purpose' of the service is to educate and care for children over preschool age, authorised officers may consider the following:

-- the percentage of children who are enrolled and, if the information is available, who attend, the education and care service who are over preschool age - for example 60 per cent is a persuasive factor, 70 per cent would be more persuasive whereas 51 per cent would be less so - the operating hours of the service operating mostly or solely out of school hours may indicate the main purpose of the service is to provide education and care for school age children, and - service advertising advertising education and care for school age children may indicate the main purpose of the service is to provide education and care to school age children.
+- are the majority of children enrolled or attending over preschool age?
+For example 60 per cent is a persuasive factor, 70 per cent would be more persuasive whereas 51 per cent would be less so. - does the service operate mostly or solely out of school hours? - does the service advertise provision of education and care for school age children?

-Services with fewer than 25 approved places or fewer than 25 children in attendance quarterly basis.
-The use of information communication technology should only be considered where services are located in remote and very remote areas.
+Services with fewer than 25 approved places or fewer than 25 children in attendance